Betty Ford: Popularity

 Ford was popular with the American public.
 Her overall approval rating was, at times, as high as 75%.
 Ford's popularity often was higher than her husband's.
 Ford said, during her husband's failed 1976 presidential campaign, "I would give my life to have Jerry have my poll numbers."
-This reflects a common trend of American first ladies often being more popular than the presidents to which they are married.
+This reflects a common trend of American first ladies often being more popular than the presidents to whom they are married.

-Ford ranked as one of the top-10 most admired women in the results of Gallup's annual most admired man and woman poll every year from 1974 (the year her husband first became president) through 1991, with the exception of Gallup having failed to conduct such a poll in 1976 (the final full year of her husband's presidency).
+Ford ranked as one of the top-10 most admired women in the results of Gallup's annual most admired man and woman poll every year from 1974 (the year her husband first became president) through 1991, with the exception of Gallup having not conducted such a poll in 1976 (the final full year of her husband's presidency).
 The poll gauges Americans' most admired men and women without providing respondents any pre-arranged list of names.
 In 1974, Ford placed second in the poll.
 She placed first in 1975.
 In 1977, the year her husband left office, she placed fourth.
 After her tenure as first lady ended, she would top the poll for a second time in 1978, the year she had established herself as an advocate for people with drug and alcohol dependence.
 Contrarily to her, while President Ford ranked in the top-10 positions of most admired men in multiple years, he never managed to top it.

 In Good Housekeepings annual readers' poll of most admired women, Ford placed second in 1974 and first in 1975.
 By late-1975, Harris found Ford to have established herself as one of America's most popular first ladies.
 In January 1976, the editors of the New York News Service wrote that Ford was, "one of the most charming and popular First Ladies ever to occupy the White House".